webafra/webafra-settings/README.md

         Setting::storePrimary($request->input('setting'));

-        # and you want Clear All primary Cache Data With :
+        # and you want Clear All Cache Data With Artisan command Line :
         Setting::clean();
     }
 }